arhennia/arhennia/README.md

 <br/>

 <p>
-  Hello There! <em><b>I'm Arti Reddy</b></em>, a Computer Science Engineering student passionate about building aesthetic and creative tech projects.
+  Hello There! <em><b>I'm Arti</b></em>, a Computer Science Engineering student passionate about building aesthetic and creative tech projects.
 I enjoy learning C++, DSA, AI/ML, frontend development, and exploring the intersection between technology and art.
 Currently working on small projects to improve my development skills while growing as a designer and programmer.
 </p>

 <br/>